Fulham Gardens, South Australia

 Fulham Gardens is a western suburb of Adelaide, South Australia in the City of Charles Sturt.

 Geography

 The suburb is on Tapleys Hill Road, with Grange Road as its northern boundary.

 Demographics

-The 2006 census by the Australian Bureau of Statistics counted 5,942 persons in Fulham Gardens on census night.
-Of these, 49% were male and 51% were female.
+The 2021 census by the Australian Bureau of Statistics counted 6,573 persons in Fulham Gardens on census night.
+Of these, 48% were male and 52% were female.

-The majority of residents (67.7%) are of Australian birth, with other common census responses being Italy (8.8%), Greece (5.6%) and England (3.2%).
+The majority of residents (67.4%) are of Australian birth, with other common census responses being Italy (5.4%), Greece (3.3%) and India (3.3%).

 The age distribution of Fulham Gardens residents is skewed higher than the greater Australian population.
-72.9% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 29.1% were younger than 25 years, compared to the Australian average of 33.5%.
+73.1% of residents were over 25 years in 2021, compared to the Australian average of 69.8%; and 26.9% were younger than 25 years, compared to the Australian average of 30.2%.

 Politics

 Local government

 Fulham Gardens is part of Henley and Findon wards in the City of Charles Sturt local government area, being represented in that council by Jim Fitzpatrick and Robert Randall (Henley) and by Doriana Coppola and Joe Ienco (Findon).